Hall of Famer David Ortiz hopes new Red Sox boss Craig Breslow turns away from analytics some

 “You see all these guys playing for the old-school managers and all of them have a different idea of the game — learning from these dinosaurs,” Ortiz said.
 “Those are guys that have been around for a long time and they have something to bring to the table.
 They’re teaching those players something that nobody has the past five, 10 years and that’s why these guys are winning.
 We just need to go — not all the way (away from analytics) — but we need to emphasize (experience) at some point of it.”

-As far as free agents for the Red Sox to consider, Big Papi knows Shohei Ohtani would be a huge prize to get.
+As far as free agents for the Red Sox to consider, Big Papi knows Shohei Ohtani would be a huge prize.

 “Who doesn’t?
 Everybody would like to have Ohtani on their ballclub, but how many people are going to have the opportunity to?” the three-time World Series winner with the Red Sox said.
 “You’re talking one of the best players in the history of the game that is a free agent.
 Who knows?
 It’ll take a lot of money to sign this guy, a lot of money.”

-The recently turned 48-year-old Ortiz, who was inducted into the Hall in 2022, feels like Breslow having played the game in a pressure-packed city like Boston will help in his new job.
+Ortiz, who recently turned 48 and was inducted into the Hall in 2022, feels like Breslow having played the game in a pressure-packed city like Boston will help in his new job.

 “All those little details that a GM that hadn’t been in a clubhouse doesn’t know, he knows it,” Ortiz said.
 “I’m very confident about Breslow doing his thing out there as a GM because he’s been in that situation before.”